 Time passes, often quickly, as you move through your recovery.
 Suddenly, you realize that you deserve compensation for your injuries.
 You might discover that the driver responsible for the accident failed to contact his or her insurance company, or you might find that the insurance company never really offered compensation for your injuries.
 Or you may only realize somewhere along the way that you deserve compensation for your injuries.
 How long do you have to file a claim for those injuries?
-Should you speak with an auto accident attorney?
+Should you speak with a car accident lawyer?
 Read below.

 Pennsylvania’s Statute of Limitations

 Under Pennsylvania law, you have two years after a car accident to file a claim for your injuries.
 If a government entity caused the accident, on the other hand, you may have only six months to file your claim.
 In short, you need to act fast: if more than two years (or six months, in the case of a claim against a government entity) goes by after the accident, the court will likely reject your claim.
 While some exceptions do exist to the statute of limitations, including injuries that fail to show themselves until long after the accident, if you wait until after the statute of limitations has passed to file your claim, you may find it exceedingly difficult to get any compensation for your injuries, much less the full compensation you deserve.

 Keep in mind that Pennsylvania does have a no-fault law for car accidents.
 That means that before you file a claim with the at-fault party’s auto insurance, your personal injury protection insurance will pay for the first portion of your bills, including medical bills for your injuries and time lost at work as a result of your accident.
 Typically, an individual personal injury protection insurance policy will provide around $10,000 of coverage for your medical bills and lost time at work.
 Only when the cost of your injuries and that lost time at work exceeds the maximum limits of your policy can you file a claim with the other party’s insurance.